 People can obtain this sugar from their diet.
 However, glucose is also created by the body as it produces glucose and breaks down stored glucose.

-People obtain this sugar from the diet.
-The human body regulates blood glucose levels so that they remain moderate: Enough glucose to fuel the cells, but not enough to overload the bloodstream.
+The human body regulates blood glucose levels so that they remain moderate: enough glucose to fuel the cells, though not enough to overload the bloodstream.

 The blood’s internal environment must remain stable to support vital bodily functions.

-In this article, we look at the ideal target levels for blood glucose, as well as providing an overview of glucose itself and how to keep blood sugar readings within healthy range.
+In this article, we look at the ideal target levels for blood glucose as well as provide an overview of glucose itself and explain how to keep blood sugar readings within the right range.

-Health authorities consider a normal fasting blood sugar level to be below 99 milligrams per deciliter (mg/dL).
+The U.S. National Institutes of Health considers a normal fasting blood sugar level to be

-In people with diabetes, the levels will change more.
+In people with diabetes, these levels will change more.
 Instead of targeting a specific level, the aim of managing blood sugar is to keep the levels within a healthy range.

-The American Diabetes Association recommend target levels of 70–130 mg/dL before eating for a person with diabetes.
-Within 2 hours of eating a meal, blood glucose levels should be less than 180mg/dL.
+The American Diabetes Association recommends target levels of 80 to 130 mg/dL before eating if a person has diabetes.
+Within 2 hours of eating a meal, blood glucose levels should be less than 180 mg/dL.